mcuntz/mcplot/README.rst

 .. code-block:: bash

-   python mcplot_basic.py -t png -p basic. input.csv
+   python mcplot_basic.py -t png -o basic. input.csv

 Every time `self.plot_save(fig)` is called, a figure is written to the output file.
 A PDF file can have multiple pages.
 For PNG files, only